iCliniq Logo

 Hi doctor,

 I am 56 years old and self-employed.
-I do not have much work for the last few months as I have reduced my business for a gradual retirement.
+I have not had much work for the last few months, as I have reduced my business for a gradual retirement.
 I go to bed at about 10 PM.
 I get up once in between for urination.

 Most of the day, in the last few months, my sleep gets disturbed at about 4 AM and after that till 6 AM I am unable to sleep and remain in bed tossing around.
-I feel tired and drowsy, sometime uncomfortable in between 8 AM to 12 PM.
+I feel tired and drowsy, sometimes uncomfortable, between 8 AM to 12 PM.

-I allow myself to sleep in a bent down position, sitting on the chair for about 30 to 45 minutes in the mornings on most of the day when I drowsy.
+I allow myself to sleep in a bent-down position, sitting on the chair for about 30 to 45 minutes in the mornings on most days when I am drowsy.
 Irrespective of the morning rest, I take regular rest in the afternoon.

-Nowadays, I do not get sleep during this time also and keep tossing around.
+Nowadays, I do not get sleep during this time either and keep tossing around.
 I feel fresh in the evenings.

 Can you suggest any medicine for this?

-I am currently taking LIV APT, Xaria plus and Pan-D. I am getting nose blockage, for the last few months, when I use AC or fan in the lying down position.
+I am currently taking LIV APT, Xaria Plus, and Pan-D. I have been getting nose blockage for the last few months when I use AC or a fan in the lying-down position.

-During yawning too, I get nose block for a few minutes.
-Allergy doctor had given Xaria plus for this problem.
+During yawning too, I get a nose block for a few minutes.
+The allergy doctor had given Xaria Plus for this problem.
 Please let me know whether anything else is required for this.

 How long should I take Xaria Plus?